PureClarity/nuget-pureclarity/README.md

 **`IEnumerable<AddItemResult> AddBrands(Brands)`**

 Adds a Brand (or Brands) that you wish to send to PureClarity in a feed to an internal collection.
-If a Brand with the same Id has already been added then the new Brand will overwrite it.
+If a Brand with the same Id has already been added then the AddItemResult will return with Success: false and an error.

 ### Remove Brand(s)